 Any survey of business and nonprofit leaders shows that mastery of writing skills is a top priority when hiring—and woefully lacking in the current applicant pool.
 The U.S. Bureau of Labor Statistics predicts that the need for technical writers will increase 7 percent until at least 2029, a higher-than-average growth rate.

 To meet the need for highly skilled professional writers, we offer a low-residency curriculum designed to give you structured yet individualized study in aspects of professional writing most useful to your specific career goals.

-Why Study Professional Writing at Spalding?
+Why Study Professional Writing and Editing at Spalding?